kgdunn/pid-book/least-squares-modelling/covariance-and-correlation.rst

 .. _LS_eqn_definition-covariance:

-The formal definition for covariance between any two variables is:
+The formal definition for covariance between any two variables is: [terminology used here was defined :ref:`in a previous section <univariate_calculate_mean>`]

 .. math::
 	:label: definition-covariance